With 47,000 hectares

 of public access land, Dartmoor has plenty to offer outdoor enthusiasts, and is

-and partners.
 Moor to Sea without the Car includes Dartmoor walks

 illustrated with paintings, photographs, poetry and maps.